InstanceRefer: Cooperative Holistic Understanding for Visual Grounding on Point Clouds through Instance Multi-level Contextual Referring: Introduction

-In summary, the key contributions of this paper are as follows: (1) We propose a new framework InstanceRefer for visual grounding on point clouds.
-Specifically, we innovatively exploit panoptic segmentation and language cues to select the instance sub-point clouds as candidates, reformulating it as an instance-matching problem.
-(2) Three novel components are proposed to select the most relevant instance candidate from attributes, local relationships and global localization aspects jointly.
-(3) Extensive experiments on \textit{ScanRefer} dataset confirm that the efficiency of InstanceRefer, achieving {\textbf{10\%}} improvement for overall accuracy.
-Furthremore, to verify our proposed modules' effectiveness, we validate AP and RP modules on \textit{ReferIt3D} dataset and achieve {\textbf{7\%}} improvement.
+In summary, the key contributions of this paper are as follows: \textbf{1}) We propose a new framework InstanceRefer for visual grounding on point clouds, which exploits panoptic segmentation and language cues to select the instance point clouds as candidates and re-formulates the task in a grounding-by-matching manner. \textbf{2}) Three novel components are proposed to select the most relevant instance candidate from attributes, local relations, and global localization aspects jointly. \textbf{3}) Experimental results on \textit{ScanRefer} and Sr3D/Nr3D datasets confirm the superiority of InstanceRefer, which achieves state-of-the-arts on ScanRefer benchmark and Nr3D/Sr3D dataset.